 |Resolution||2x 3840 x 2160|

 |FOV||Diagonal: 200 degrees; Horizontal: 170 degrees; Vertical: 115 degrees|

 |Tracking||SteamVR 1.0 and 2.0 6-DoF; Built-in 3-DoF sensor|

-The Pimax Vision 8K X features two panels each at 4K resolution, a higher total resolution than any non-Pimax VR headset available to consumers today, making them the highest-res consumer VR headset available to consumers.
+The Pimax Vision 8K X features two panels each at 4K resolution, a higher total resolution than any non-Pimax VR headset available to consumers today, making them the highest-res HMD (including the best VR headsets) available to consumers.
 And it shows.

 At the CES tech show in Las Vegas this week, I used the 8K X with the Aerofly FS 2 flight simulator.
 Where other headsets can struggle outputting clear, well-defined lines, the 8K X’s image looked razor-sharp.
 From the speedometer, to an array of small buttons, everything was easy to take in without any distracting screen door effect, jagged or shaky lines or making me want to squint for a clearer image.
 Most impressive was how effortlessly I could read a safety warning in the plane written in very small print no bigger than the size of my pinky nail.

 You can add hand tracking to the 8K X through a $170 module add-on.
 Without any controllers, I was able to see my hands in VR, take hold of the Yoke and steer the plane.
 Movement was very slow, however, so I’m curious about how well the 8K X can keep up with fast-paced action, like in games.
 An eye tracking module is also almost ready to be shipped in quantity, I was told, which should appeal to those with certain enterprise applications.